simple-registry/simple-registry/doc/reference/api-endpoints.md

 [Restrict replication writes](../how-to/set-up-access-control.md#restrict-replication-writes)).

 A `409 REPLICATION_SUPERSEDED` is convergence, not failure: the sender treats it as success and completes the replication job.
-It is distinct on the wire from the immutable-tag `409 CONFLICT`, which surfaces so the job retries or dead-letters.
+It is distinct on the wire from the immutable-tag `409 DENIED`, which surfaces so the job retries or dead-letters.

 ### Tags